-Being victimized by crime can be a traumatic experience often causing the victim to feel they have nowhere to turn.
-However, it is a goal of the Beaufort Police Department to provide crime victims with resources and services to move forward with their lives.
+Being victimized by crime can be a traumatic experience, often causing victims to feel they have nowhere to turn.
+It is a goal of the Beaufort Police Department to provide crime victims with resources and services to move forward with their lives.
 On a daily basis, incident reports are reviewed and victims are contacted either by phone or by mail.

 - Crisis intervention